 “I have already recommended this course to several parents!
-It is a fantastic, comprehensive and accessible overview of adolescent brain development and behavior.
+It is fantastic, comprehensive and accessible.
 It also offered loads of reflection exercises (so much of parenting is an inside job, reflecting on our own family of origin and baggage) and actionable tools.
 So great.”

 “This is the teen ECFE class that I wished for, full of simply presented insight into the teen brain geared towards a better (and happier!) way to parent through connection.
 Dr. Walsh and Erin present real (not idealized) techniques.
 They recognize that there will be bumps and bruises along the way and offer guidelines to help identify when typical behaviors & emotions cross over into concerning ones.
 It is clear that they have a real passion for helping parents and a deep affection for teens.”

 “I have always looked forward to raising teenagers, albeit a little nervous also.
 But it’s different and scarier when it’s our own kiddos.
 Your reminders helped: She is doing exactly what she’s supposed to be doing, and right on time.
 It’s the process of letting go that is so gutting.
 She is becoming her own person – and we’re growing as much as she is.
 Your class is helping!!”